THE GARDEN METHOD FOR COMMUNITY WELLBEING

 A nervous system that responds similarly to stress, and to wellbeing.

 Just like our wellbeing, a garden can manage more or less on its own, but with a bit of extra care, it can thrive.
 Stress overload has an impact on our health and wellbeing, just like storms and drought will impact a garden’s harvest.
-Similar to how we humans can recover from hardship, a garden can regenerate with hard work, a healthy climate and help from friends.
+Similar to how we humans can recover from hardship, a garden can regenerate with a friendly climate, help from others and when we tend to it with care.

 The Garden Method is easy to learn.
 It can be taught in group workshops or simply from friend to friend.
 You don’t need formal qualification to become a Garden Method Trainer.
 Coreszon’s training program enables community members to adapt the method to their community’s culture and share it with others.
 This peer-to-peer approach aims to add to communities’ existing resources, relationships and abilities.
 The Garden Method places a strong emphasis on social cohesion.
 In challenging times, the ability to work together well is an invaluable asset.
 It can protect the wellbeing of everyone involved and plays a vital role in how we overcome crises and hardship together.